OWASP/owasp-mastg/tests-beta/android/MASVS-STORAGE/MASTG-TEST-0203.md

 1. Install and run the app.
 2. Navigate to the screen of the mobile app you want to analyse the log output from.
-3. Execute a #MASTG-TECH-0033 (using e.g. #MASTG-TOOL-0031) by attaching to the running app, targeting logging APIs and save the output.
+3. Execute a [method trace](/MASTG/techniques/android/MASTG-TECH-0033) (using e.g. [Frida](/MASTG/tools/generic/MASTG-TOOL-0031)) by attaching to the running app, targeting logging APIs and save the output.

 ## Observation